Dutta-SD/PythonPrograms/README.md

 # Python_Programs
-Repository is for Writing practice Python Code
+This repository is for Python Code written.
+All code was written in spyder ide and run using python interpreter 3.7.3